BabakShah/SDC-TrafficSignClassifier/README.md

 <img src="readme_images/new_signs.png" width="480" alt="New German Traffic Signs" />

 The images I chose were very difficult and challenging to classify because they're at different angles, distances with various backgrounds.
 Also, the German Traffic Sign dataset contain a border of 10 % around the actual traffic sign to allow for edge-based approaches but my images don't have such a border.
 This could be another source of confusion for the model.
+I applied the preprocessing i.e. grayscaling and normalizing to my new images.

 Here are the results of the prediction: